How does pollution affect exercise?

 Table of Contents

 Not on an acute level—in other words, no one got off their bike panting from respiratory distress.
-But there was another test where 16 elite cyclists stayed overnight in this nasty chamber, which has the gases and is filled with fine particles of all sorts.
+But there was another test in which 16 elite cyclists stayed overnight in this nasty chamber, which has gases and is filled with fine particles of all sorts.

-There were 20 million particles per meter cubed—that’s like sitting under a highway overpass on the worst air quality day.
+There were 20 million particles per meter cubed—like sitting under a highway overpass on the worst air quality day.
 They did this for three nights in a row.

 How did that affect their performance?

-On the fourth day, they had to do an endurance ride where they worked at 80 percent of their VO2 max until exhaustion—on average, about 1 hour and 40 minutes.
-The athletes went out onto the track, and four didn’t finish (two dropped out due to cardiovascular problems, one got nauseous, another had difficulty breathing).
+On the fourth day, they had to do an endurance ride, working at 80 percent of their VO2 max until exhaustion—on average, about 1 hour and 40 minutes.
+The athletes went out onto the track, and four didn’t finish (two dropped out due to cardiovascular problems, one got nauseous, and another had difficulty breathing).

-Most people thought about quitting around 2 or 3 hours into it!
-That shows you how much pollution affects athletic performance.
+Most people thought about quitting around two or three hours into it!
+That shows how much pollution affects athletic performance.

 Did the athletes experience any long-term health problems?

 We don’t know yet.
-The next step is to repeat this experiment for 20 nights in a row, which will allow us to see how quickly you recover after exposure to pollution and if that affects changes over time.
+The next step is to repeat this experiment for 20 nights in a row, allowing us to see how quickly you recover after exposure to pollution and if that affects changes over time.

-We’ll also look at the effects of pollution on inflammation, heart rate variability, lung function—all sorts of things typically affected by exercise.
+We’ll also examine pollution’s effects on inflammation, heart rate variability, and lung function—all sorts of things typically affected by exercise.

 You’re working with the South African Olympic committee now—are they interested in your findings?

-Yes, I think they’re very interested because it’s such a big problem there.
-It’s not just elite athletes either; we see these across all levels of performance down there, even in recreational athletes.
+They’re very interested because it’s such a big problem there.
+It’s not just elite athletes; we see these across all performance levels, even recreational athletes.

-There are respiratory issues linked to the pollution that can be clinically significant and affect recovery time between workouts.
+Respiratory issues linked to pollution can be clinically significant and affect recovery time between workouts.

 What advice does this study give you?

 It’s important for people exercising outside of the lab to realize they’re putting themselves at risk, especially if they have pre-existing conditions.
-It might not show up right away, but over time it could cause problems with their cardiovascular system or vascular function, depending on what type of pollutant is in your environment—which varies greatly depending on where you live.
+The risk might not show up right away, but over time, depending on what type of pollutant is in their environment—which varies greatly depending on where they live — it could cause problems with their cardiovascular system or vascular function.

 Even since these experiments were done, China has had terrible air quality days due to forest fires that spread across Russia into eastern Asia this summer.
-We’ve already seen some evidence that these types of conditions do influence athletic performance.
+We’ve already seen some evidence that these conditions influence athletic performance.

 How polluted does it have to be for your performance to suffer?

 It’s hard to say because people are exposed to different levels in the real world.
-I think it’d take a lot less in China—we can see even minimal exposure compromising performance.
-But if you live in a city where the pollution is typically lower, you might not notice much of a difference until you get up into substantially higher levels.
+It’d take much less in China—we can see even minimal exposure compromising performance.
+But if you live in a city where the pollution is typically lower, you might not notice much difference until you reach substantially higher levels.

-You could still be at risk, too, though—there’s no threshold below which it would be safe for an athlete.
+You could still be at risk, too—there’s no threshold below which it would be safe for an athlete.

-In my hometown of Seattle, we’re known as being one of the most polluted cities in America—do our athletes need to worry about this?
+In my hometown of Seattle, we’re known as one of the most polluted cities in America.
+Do our athletes need to worry about this?

-Yes, they might need to worry about it depending on their training.
-In Seattle, you have a lot of these particles from wildfire smoke and elevated ozone levels due to car pollution.
+Depending on their training, they might need to worry about it.
+In Seattle, you have many of these particles from wildfire smoke and elevated ozone levels due to car pollution.
 But it doesn’t matter where you live—it’s about the number of pollutants in the environment and how long you’re exposed to them.

-We also saw people working inside with windows closed all day still had high exposures because the pollutants had built up inside.
-You can’t protect yourself by staying indoors, either—most buildings don’t have air filters that are good enough to keep out ultrafine particulate matter, which is what causes the most significant problems.
+We also saw people working inside with windows closed all day who still had high exposures because the pollutants had built up inside.
+You can’t protect yourself by staying indoors, either—most buildings don’t have air filters good enough to keep out ultrafine particulate matter, which causes the most significant problems.

 You also can’t tell how polluted it is by looking outside—the best thing you can do is check the air quality index online or via a mobile app.